IgniteUI/igniteui-docfx/en/components/navdrawer.md

 ### Modes

-Unpinned (elevated above content) mode is the normal behavior where the drawer sits above and applies a darkened overlay over all content.
-Generally used to provide a temporary navigation suitable for mobile devices.
+Unpinned (elevated above the content) mode is the normal behavior where the drawer sits above and applies a darkened overlay over the content.
+Generally used to provide temporary navigation suitable for mobile devices.

 The drawer can be pinned to take advantage of larger screens, placing it within normal content flow with relative position.
 Depending on whether the app provides a way to toggle the drawer, the pinned mode can be used to achieve either [permanent or persistent behavior](https://material.io/guidelines/patterns/navigation-drawer.html#navigation-drawer-behavior).